nodejs/node-addon-examples/website/docs/special-topics/context-awareness.md

 > Note that the feature described here is currently experimental in Node 12.8.0 and later.

-N-API gives you the ability to associate a single piece of memory your native-add allocates with the context under which it is running.
+Node-API gives you the ability to associate a single piece of memory your native-add allocates with the context under which it is running.
 This technique is called "instance data" and is useful when your native add-on allocates a single piece of data when its loaded.

 The `napi_set_instance_data` allows your native add-on to associate a single piece of allocated memory with the context under which you native add-on is loaded.
 The `napi_get_instance_data` can then be called anywhere in you native add-on to retrieve the location of the memory that was allocated.